playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ## Akka HTTP as the default server engine

 Play now uses the [Akka-HTTP](http://doc.akka.io/docs/akka-http/current/scala.html) server engine as the default backend.
-If you need to change it back to Netty for some reason (for example, if you are using Netty's [native transports](http://netty.io/wiki/native-transports.html)), see how to do that in [NettyServer] documentation.
+If you need to change it back to Netty for some reason (for example, if you are using Netty's [native transports](http://netty.io/wiki/native-transports.html)), see how to do that in [[Netty Server|NettyServer]] documentation.

 ## Scala Controller changes